typesupply/feaPyFoFum/readme.md

 	- lookupflag
 	- positioning
 	- use extension
-	- ssXX names
 	- probably other stuff
-* Use the same namespace for executing all FeaPy within the same file.
-This should allow variables to pass from code block to code block.
 * In the namespace, insert all `writer.format*` methods as `format*` function lookalikes to make calling them less cumbersome.
 * Clean up the output from the writer.
     - http://opentypecookbook.com/style-guide.html